Amherst schools at-home learning week set to begin Feb. 8

 The division is fielding 1,100 different schedule changes for schools based on the current number of requests as well as more than 330 possible bus routing changes, according to school administrators.

 The division’s Sept.
-9 reopening after a hiatus of roughly six months came after much planning and pushing the start of school back several weeks.
+9 reopening after a hiatus of roughly six months came after significant planning and delays.

 “It’s because we were planned and measured and we made the right decisions,” Superintendent Rob Arnold said of the extra planning time.
 “And we believe we need it again.”